 The Avaya SBCE can manipulate inbound and outbound SIP headers.
-In the reference configuration, one signaling manipulation scripts is used to remove a header parameter.
+In the reference configuration, one signaling manipulation script is used.

 Note - Use of the Signaling Manipulation scripts require higher processing requirements on the Avaya SBCE.
 Therefore, this method of header manipulation should only be used in cases where the use of Signaling Rules (Section 8.4.3) does not meet the desired result.
 Refer to [9] for information on the Avaya SBCE scripting language.